Order Picking Error Rates: What’s Acceptable?

 It’s easy to say that you’re striving for 100% accurate pick rates, but how realistic is that goal?
 And should it be the actual number you shoot for?
 Mis-picked orders, any number of them, are expensive.
 Incorrect orders are expensive to re-pick.
 They’re expensive to return and restock.
 Shipping dollars are lost both directions.
 Most importantly, mistakes are expensive because they can cost you customers.

 The 2013 WERC/DCVelocity annual distribution center measures report is one place to look in general.
-Its findings for 2013 (the survey asked over 500 companies to provide data on over 40 metrics, including order picking accuracy), stated that median performance for those who answered was 99.5%.
+That survey asked over 500 companies to provide data on over 40 metrics, including order picking accuracy and found that the median performance for those who answered was 99.5%.
 This is an admirable goal, but if 100% is unattainable over time, is the median score the right one to pursue?

 Given enough time and enough money, you could achieve 100% accuracy, but should you?

-Really it is all about relative costs and benefits.
-But is that worth it?
+It’s all about relative costs and benefits.
 What does an incorrect order cost?
 What would it cost to completely remove all errors from your order picking operation?
+What do you give up to pursue this goal?

 If you don’t already know the cost of a mis-pick, you probably should, and that number should include all the relevant costs.

 Every operation should pursue 100% accuracy, but the reality is, no one can hit that number for an extended period of time.
-What you’re looking for is the net benefit of your current accuracy rate vs. the net benefit of adding people, technology, and processes to boost your accuracy.
+Most companies focus on a “high bar” number, but that number isn’t 100%.
+What you’re looking for is the net benefit of your current accuracy rate vs. the net benefit of adding people, technology and processes to boost your accuracy.
 You must measure all the costs and benefits of such a program.
 Does it involve more quality control people?
 WMS or other technology investments?
 Automated equipment?
 Thoroughly analyze the additional costs vs. the overall benefits before you undertake any process to increase accuracy.

 To determine the best accuracy rate for your operation, you must understand the cost-per-error number.